 - If HDST staff at off-site locations are concerned these locations are not taking reasonably steps to proactively prevent the spread of COVID-19 so far as it is able, HDST has directed our staff to speak with their Team Leader immediately.

 - Our clinicians also reserve the right to request that they don’t see a client at offsite locations if they feel they are presenting as unwell based on our traffic light system.
 We may also cease the provision of offsite services in areas that are identified as ‘COVID hotspots’ as per our escalation risk assessment framework.
 In such cases the clinician may offer sessions via telehealth, otherwise the time will be utilised for indirect services including further resource development for the client’s ongoing sessions.

 - If you are an organisation with a suspected or confirmed case of COVID-19 and HDST staff attend your site and may be affected, we ask that you immediately contact your HDST contact to alert us to the situation.

 - We are also minimising entry to aged care facilities at this time.
 Please contact us if a session is urgently required, in which our clinicians will wear masks at all times and will conduct a Rapid Antigen Test beforehand (see our risk matrix above for more information).

 - To minimise risk of exposure to and or transmission of COVID-19, clinicians will travel to and from offsite locations in their own vehicles.
 Clinicians will be required to travel separately.

 Our clinicians continue to offer telehealth sessions

 This is a successful and evidence based approach to therapy and means you can stay in the comfort and safety of your own home.
 Your clinician will discuss this with you and help set you up, if they haven’t already done so.

-Our clinicians are continuing to up-skill in this particular area of service delivery and training modules have been created and utilised by our team.
+Our clinicians are well trained in this area of service delivery and training modules have been created and utilised by our team.
 As always, our focus is bringing you outstanding quality and service in whatever we do!